Mets' David Peterson demoted; lefty reliever Brooks Raley goes on IL

 Taking their roster spots were Adam Ottavino, who returned from the paternity list, and John Curtiss, who returned from Syracuse after getting sent down last weekend.

 Raley is dealing with left elbow inflammation, according to the team.
-Manager Buck Showalter leaned hard on Raley, the only lefthander in the bullpen, over the first month of the season, using him in 14 games, tied for the most in the majors.
-That put him on pace for 84 appearances, which is a lot, over a full season.
+Manager Buck Showalter leaned hard on Raley, the only lefthander in the bullpen, during the first month of the season, using him in 14 games, tied for the most in the majors.
+That put him on pace for 84 appearances over a full season, which is a lot.

-He won't have a full season, though, since he is now sidelined for at least 15 days.
+He won’t have a full season, though, because he now is sidelined for at least 15 days.
 He has a 4.76 ERA, a major drop-off from his 2.68 with the Rays last season.
 The Mets acquired him via trade in December.

 Peterson, who won the Mets’ No. 5 starter job with a strong spring training, has lost that job.
 He posted a 7.34 ERA and 1.57 WHIP in six starts, including a five-inning, four-run loss to Atlanta on Friday.